intracom-telecom-sdn/multinet/README.md

 a separate machine, and all connected to the same controller.

-Multinet has been verified with the Lithium release of the OpenDaylight controller, where we managed to successfully boot a distributed topology of 3000 OVS switches.
+Multinet has been verified with the Lithium release of the OpenDaylight controller, where we managed to boot and connect a topology of 3000+ OVS OF 1.3 switches to a single controller instance in less than 10 minutes.
+The controller was running on a moderate-sized VM (8 VCPUs, 32GB memory) and the multinet topology over 10 small-sized VMs (1 VCPU, 4GB memory each).

 _Why isolated topologies?_